alexjohnj/geographyas/_posts/population/2012-01-08-mortality-rates.md

 #### Geographical Location

-The location of an area results in varying cultures, income levels e.t.c which alternates the IMR.
+The location of an area results in varying cultures, income levels etc. which alternates the IMR.